Self-reliance and sustainability in the 21st century.

 If you're considering keeping poultry, check zoning and local ordinances to see what restrictions, if any, there are on owning chickens.
 In the suburbs, expect limitations on quantity and sex — often there are “no rooster” regulations.

 Next, consider why you want chickens.
 There are many purebred chicken varieties and hundreds of breeds.
-Each chicken breed was developed for a specific purpose, and it would be wise to select the breed that best suits your purposes.
+Each chicken breed was developed for a specific purpose, and it would be wise to select the breed

 In these difficult economic times, many people will choose chickens to provide fresh eggs with some regularity.
 Few white egg layers out-perform the Leghorn breed.
 The Rhode Island red would be a very good choice for brown eggs.
 There are many hybrid birds available, but personally, I stick with traditional purebred stock.
 Spend some time researching breeds and you're certain to find a good match for you.
 (Check the Mother Earth News Hatchery Finder to help you find the breed you're looking for.)